Getting ready for Making Tax Digital (MTD)

 Businesses will need to preserve digital records for up to six years.

-How will digital VAT returns differ from the existing regime?
+How do digital VAT returns differ from the existing regime?

 How can you help my business?

-Whatever the size of your business, MTD will ultimately affect your business and the team at Thomas Coombs will help you to prepare for the new system ahead of the start date of April 2019.
+Whatever the size of your business, MTD will ultimately affect your business and the team at Thomas Coombs will help you to prepare for the new system.

 The first requirement is to assess whether you are currently using compatible software that your supplier has confirmed will be updated to cater for MTD.